entando/entando-docs/vuepress/docs/v6.3.2/tutorials/cms/app-builder/hello-world.md

 4. Place the widget on the page
     -   Go To: `Pages → Management`
-    -   On the row that says "Service", on the far right side, select the Kebab button and select CONFIGURE
+    -   On the row that says "Service", on the far right side, select the Kebab button and select "Desgin"
     -   From the right hand column, drag and drop the new widget into an open frame in the page
     -   From the top of the page, select PREVIEW
     -   You should see "Hello World" on the page